Calculate Engineering Quantities

 Figure 2.

-The Engineering Quantities tool supports the following operations; Sum, Difference, Area Average, Mass flow rate, and Uniformity Index.
+The Engineering Quantities tool supports the following operations: Sum, Difference, Area Average, Mass flow rate, Uniformity Index and Force.

 • Sum can be used to compute the area weighted sum of a variable on an entity.
 For example, if the wall shear stress is an output field from the solver, the sum over a surface will yield the viscous force on that surface.